robertlestak/cert-manager-sync/README.md

 # cert-manager-sync

-Enable Kubernetes `cert-manager` to sync TLS certificates to AWS ACM, GCP, HashiCorp Vault, Incapsula, and ThreatX.
+Enable Kubernetes `cert-manager` to sync TLS certificates to AWS ACM, GCP, HashiCorp Vault, and other remote certificate stores.

 ## Architecture